stewalec/hugo-sleek/exampleSite/content/posts/2024-07-16-markdown-style-guide.md

   - Style
 ---

-This sample post details a set of elements and how the rendered Markdown looks with the `hugo-sleek` theme.
+This sample article details a set of elements and how the rendered Markdown looks with the `hugo-sleek` theme.
 Raw Markdown taken and adapted from [Alyson Silva](https://gist.github.com/allysonsilva/85fff14a22bbdf55485be947566cc09e).

 # Headers